naver-ai/DUO/README.md

 This repository contains the official implementation of [Direct Unlearning Optimization for Robust and Safe Text-to-Image Models](https://arxiv.org/abs/2407.21035).

+**Our work is accepted at :tada:NeurIPS 2024:tada:!** This repository code is based on the settings used for the NeurIPS submission and differs from the configuration in the arXiv paper.
+The NeurIPS version of the paper will be uploaded to arXiv soon.

 ## Setup

 ### Prerequisites